 English

 Many objections were raised to this reasoning, and these objections are logical.
-Some people claim that every disease and pain can be controlled by treatment, so euthanize someone is morally wrong.
-For instance, miracles are possible, there are many examples that people recovered completely from a terminal illness, euthanasia could be a wrong decision.
-Peter Singer quoted that “Of all the arguments against voluntary euthanasia, the most influential is the slippery slope: once we allow doctors to kill patients, we will not be able to limit the killing to those who want to die.”
-Doctors are always trying to cure illness, and reduce the pain of terminal ill patients.
+Some people claim that every disease and pain can be controlled by treatment, so euthanising someone is morally wrong.
+For instance, miracles are possible; there are many examples that people recovering completely from a terminal illness, and euthanasia could be a wrong decision.
+Peter Singer said, “Of all the arguments against voluntary euthanasia, the most influential is the slippery slope: once we allow doctors to kill patients, we will not be able to limit the killing to those who want to die.”
+Doctors are always trying to cure illness and reduce the pain of terminally ill patients.
 It could divert the intention of doctors from treatment to euthanasia, and it may become a practice in hospitals.

 Passive euthanasia is one of the ways which is used to end the life of a terminally ill patient.
-If someone is dying or suffering from horrible pain and ask the doctor to let him or her die, it can be permissible.
-People who are in favor of euthanasia are arguing that it must be up to the patient who doesn’t want to live anymore with an extremely painful life.
-For instance, the great scientist Stephen Hawking quoted that “I think those who have a terminal illness and are in great pain should have the right to choose to end their own life, and those that help them should be free from prosecution.”
-Passive euthanasia for the consequentialist can decrease the amount of pain in the world and there is no other choice that can produce better for them so it is a better consequence for the mand overall than to stay alive.
-The Kantian ethics states to respect their autonomy and let end their life.
-The example of passive euthanasia is withdrawing the treatment by switching off a machine that keeps a person alive.
+If someone is dying or suffering from horrible pain and asks the doctor to let him or her die, it can be permissible.
+People who are in favour of euthanasia argue that it must be up to the patient who doesn’t want to live anymore with an extremely painful life.
+For instance, the great scientist Stephen Hawking said, “I think those who have a terminal illness and are in great pain should have the right to choose to end their own life, and those that help them should be free from prosecution.”
+Passive euthanasia for the consequentialist can decrease the amount of pain in the world, and there is no other choice that can produce better for them, so it is a better consequence for the mand overall than to stay alive.
+Kantian ethics states to respect their autonomy and let them end their life.
+An example of passive euthanasia is withdrawing the treatment by switching off a machine that keeps a person alive.

-Inactive euthanasia a person is deliberately causing the patient’s terminal.
+Inactive euthanasia, a person is deliberately causing the patient’s terminal.
 For instance, a patient is given an overdose of medicine.
-While in passive euthanasia you stop a treatment they need to survive.
-There is a quote that saving the life of a person who wants to die against his will is similar to kill him.
-Those who defend euthanasia argue that it can get people out of the misery, so we need to respect what they want to do with their own lives.
-It is further argued that if the passive euthanasia is permissible so the action should also be permissible.
-There is another famous quote of Jack Kevorkian that his ultimate goal is to make euthanasia as a positive experience.
+While in passive euthanasia, you stop a treatment they need to survive.
+There is a quote that saving the life of a person who wants to die against his will is similar to killing him.
+Those who defend euthanasia argue that it can get people out of their misery, so we need to respect what they want to do with their own lives.
+It is further argued that if passive euthanasia is permissible, the action should also be permissible.
+There is another famous quote by Jack Kevorkian that his ultimate goal is to make euthanasia a positive experience.

-The term euthanasia refers to a good death, if a person who lives with greater pain and going to die, so euthanasia is a gift for them.
-This is an important issue both ethically and legally because all of us know what would happen to us, a terminal illness or an accident might force these issues on us, and we would then engage more deeply.
-Though it is a very controversial topic and a lot of factors are interacting in each individual’s case.
+The term euthanasia refers to a good death if a person lives with greater pain and is going to die, so euthanasia is a gift for them.
+This is an important issue both ethically and legally because all of us know what would happen to us; a terminal illness or an accident might force these issues on us, and we would then engage more deeply.
+It is a very controversial topic, and a lot of factors interact in each individual’s case.

 SEARCH